cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

   replaced by a conditional jump with inverted loop condition targeting the first instruction of the loop body.
 This doesn't affect the number of instructions, but executes one less instruction per loop.
-  * If the loop condition isn't invertible (that is, the jump condition is '==='), the optimization isn't done, since the saved jump would be spent on inverting the condition, and we would increase code size for no benefit at all.
+  * If the loop condition isn't invertible (that is, the jump condition is '==='), the optimization isn't done, since the saved jump would be spent on inverting the condition, and the code size would increase for no benefit at all.
 * If the previous optimization was done, the optimization level is set to `aggressive`, and the loop condition is known to be true before the first iteration of the loop, the jump at the front of the loop is removed.
 Only the simplest cases, where the loop control variable is set by an instruction immediately preceding the front jump and the jump condition compares the control variable to a constant, are handled.
-Many loop conditions fit these criteria though, namely all range iteration loops.
+Many loop conditions fit these criteria though, namely all constant-range iteration loops.
 * If the loop conditions is a complex expression spanning several instructions, it can still be replicated at the end of the loop, if the code generation goal is set to `speed` (the default setting at the moment).
 Since this increases the code size, at most three instructions are copied in this way.
 One instruction execution per loop is